Skip to main content

 • “It's the same songs on repeat without any diversity really ever.”

 • “The music is where this game fails completely.
 Honestly, with good music, this game could've squeezed a positive review from me, but the game's music is far too tame and isn't bold enough for what it aims to be.
 WarioWare: Smooth Moves is a great game for comparison; go listen to all the minigame jingles and see how it varies from insane guitar riffs to funky future-sounding music.
-Not only that, but the random sound effects, like the sounds of the timers ticking down, all add to the charming atmosphere those games have.
+Not only that, but the random sound effects, sounds of the timers ticking down, all add to the charming atmosphere those games have.
 Game Soup does not do that; it's overly quiet and minimal with the music, and frankly, the minigame jingles are laughably dull and boring.
 So much so that I ended up just slapping the WarioWare OST over it instead because it was genuinely beginning to irk me that much.
 This game definitely needed to be more confident and heavier with its music; it felt too shallow and as a result, detracted from the game.”

 • graphics